 Purchasing Foreclosure Property

-Properties in foreclosure may only be purchased from the county at the annual foreclosure auction which will be held in November this year.
+Properties in foreclosure may only be purchased from the county at the annual foreclosure auction which will be held in November.
 A minimum bid will be solicited for each parcel.
 This bid must include all taxes, interest, penalties and foreclosure costs.

 Date and Location